When Can A Parent Move… And Take A Child Along?

 Whether you are a parent trying to move away with your child, or a parent trying to prevent child removal, it is critically important to seek legal advice from a knowledgeable family law attorney as soon as possible.
 Parental relocation disputes are complex.
 Without experienced legal representation, you may run the risk of losing your parental relocation litigation.

 If you or your spouse wishes to move with the children, you should contact an experienced lawyer for help.
 At Anne E. Raduns, P.A., we provide compassionate, skilled and aggressive representation in relocation cases.
 Call us in Ocala at (352) 310-8235 to schedule a consultation.
-We represent clients throughout Central Florida.
+We represent clientsthroughout Sumter, Marion, and Citrus counties.

 How The Law Will Affect Your Case